Best Mutual Funds for Beginners: Performance, NAV & Returns 2026

 - Launch Tickertape Mutual Fund Screener.

-- Sort out the top mutual funds for beginners based on over 50 fundamental and technical filters.
+- Sort out the top SIP Plans based on over 50 fundamental and technical filters that align with your investment thesis.

-- Click on “Place Order” to invest in the desired mutual fund.
+- After that, click on “Place Order” to invest in the mutual fund.
 Your order will be placed.